joeynaor/writeups/jctf.md

 ## The Tease:
 At a very early stage of planning the challenge, I insisted that the first impression will go a long way, which means that a good, exciting teaser is needed.
-I decided to use my favorite tool - mystery.
+I decided to use my favorite tool - **mystery**.

 With the help of our IT department, we have created a new Slack user, called “A Lost Frog”.
 This fake user didn’t have any clear information in its profile page, which is highly unusual in a professional working environment.